ouhadjilyes/Algorithms/README.md

-# Binary_Search_Algorithm
+# Algorithms
-An implementation of the binary search in python
+Some Algorithms Implementations in Python